taystantim/taylaportfolio/README.md

   <button>View Full Project</button>
 </a>

-#### Business Question

-What proportion of voters are expected to support the Conservative Party based on demographic patterns?

-#### Data Used
+#### Overview

-2019 Canadian Election Study (CES) – voter demographics and party preference 2017 General Social Survey (GSS) – population demographics for weighting
+This project used Canadian election and census data to estimate Conservative vote share using logistic regression and demographic weighting.

 #### What I Did

+- Cleaned and recoded survey variables
-Using survey data and census-based population weighting, I built a logistic regression model to estimate national Conservative vote share.
+- Built a logistic regression model for Conservative support
+- Applied provincial demographic weighting
+- Visualized age, gender, and regional voting patterns

 #### Provincial Weight Distribution